Azure/portaldocs/portal-sdk/generated/top-design-responsive.md

 <a name="responsive-design-with-ibiza-sdk-annotate-content-as-responsive-content-level-reflowready-flag"></a>
 ### Content level <code>reflowReady</code> flag

+>__Note:__: The annotation is deprecated and everything is marked as reflowReady as of October 2022.

 When the content is ready to be fully flexible, mark the content as `reflowReady`.
 The flag usage differs depending on the type of content.

 >**Note:** The content level flag also turns on a rule that enforces the removal of any content width explicitly set on non-context pane content.
 If this is too much noise, consider the `reflowReadyDefault` flag, which doesn't have this enforcement enabled yet.
 Context pane width is exempt because it applies the maximum width constraint of the pane when rendered in a large enough resolution.

 <a name="responsive-design-with-ibiza-sdk-annotate-content-as-responsive-content-level-reflowready-flag-for-pdl-content"></a>
 #### For PDL content

+>__Note:__: The annotation is deprecated and everything is marked as reflowReady as of October 2022.

 Annotate `reflowReady` on the declaration of the blade as an attribute.